Using TensorBoard in Instances

 TensorBoard reads log data from the log directory hierarchy.

-In this notebook, the root log directory is logs/scalars
+In this instance, the root log directory is logs/scalars, suffixed by a timestamped subdirectory.

 The timestamped subdirectory enables you to easily identify and select training runs